GSA/prototype-city-pairs-api-documentation/docs/api-docs/FAQ.md

 A: No. For domestic routes, please use the airport code.
 City codes (e.g., Washington(WAS)) are for use with international routes.

+**Q: Can you provide a sample API client or SDK for this API?**

+A: We are not providing these at this time.
+However, some tools can generate API clients based on the <a href="http://swagger.io/specification/">OpenAPI Specification 2.0</a> format in this file: <a href="console/citypairs.json">citypairs.json</a>.
+One example of tools is the online Swagger Editor: [http://editor.swagger.io](http://editor.swagger.io). **We do not provide any guarantees of functionality or security of these tools.**

 <body id="FAQ"></body>